inconvergent/weird/docs/WEIR.md

 #### WEIR:ALL-GRPS->MAIN!

 ```
-copy all edges in all grps into main grp
+copy all edges in all grps into main grp.

  ; WEIR:ALL-GRPS->MAIN!
  ;   [symbol]